Azure/actions/docs/recommended-practices.md

 While triaging the issues on the repo, one should use the standard set of labels defined in the process of [onboarding to health-dashboard](onboarding-to-dashboard.md). \
 Besides, one can label issues as “good first issue” so that contributors can pick up those issues.
 Those can be the ones which require small fix/documentation updates/ clarification of some features, etc.

+*   **Auto assigning issues**
+To notify the repo maintainers of a new issue on the repository, one can use the [Auto-assign](https://github.com/marketplace/actions/auto-assign-issue) action that will auto-assign the issue to the specified users.

 *   **Setting alerts on teams/slacks**
 We can set alerts on teams/slacks for PRs and issues on the repositories.
 Notifications can be set up for [Teams](https://github.com/integrations/microsoft-teams) as well as [Slack](https://github.com/integrations/slack)